 Due to Moderate Resorts only receiving the Quick Service Disney Dining Plan, these two lodges offer some of the best per person value during Free Dining if you have a party of 4.
 Even though these hotels will cost more than a Value or Moderate Resort, they come close to recouping the cost difference by virtue of the per person value of the standard Disney Dining Plan (as compared to the Quick Service DDP).
 On top of that, you enjoy the luxury of staying in two of the best-themed resorts at Walt Disney World.

 So, which to choose?
 We love both, but that doesn’t help you much in deciding between the two.
 Take a look at our Animal Kingdom v.
 Wilderness Lodge head-to-head to help you determine which is right for you.
-We’re huge fans of Wilderness Lodge–it’s my #1 resort at Walt Disney World–but that’s in large part during the Christmas season, which is not pertinent for the Summer 2020 Free Dining offer.
+We’re huge fans of Wilderness Lodge–it’s my #1 resort at Walt Disney World–but that’s in large part during the Christmas season, which is not pertinent for Free Dining.